Shortbus: Plot

 An interlocking trio of scenes shows connections between the characters' emotional problems and their sexual lives.
 At Caleb's house, he and James have sex, and James allows Caleb to penetrate him, something he has never allowed anyone to do before.
 Afterward, in a dramatic revelation, James is seen in the window of Caleb's apartment by Jamie, who realizes in that moment that James is alive and okay.
 Rob and Severin have a paid encounter where Rob asks to be flogged, something he could not ask Sofia to do.
 As this progresses, Severin loses control and Rob tries to comfort her.
 Sofia seems to have a dream of struggling through an overgrown, wild forested area to a gentle seashore where she tries to achieve orgasm again.
 On failing, she screams, and in the real world the lights go off across the city, seemingly caused by the simultaneous and collective frustration of the characters.

 The film ends with a song by Justin Bond at Shortbus during the blackout.
 Sofia arrives and finds Rob with Severin and after acknowledging him sits down by herself.
 James and Jamie also arrive followed by Ceth and Caleb.
 Justin's song starts on a wistful note, but as it progresses it becomes more energetic and positive thanks to the arrival of the Hungry March Band.
-This is mirrored in the actions and emotions of the actors.
 Jamie and James make out on the floor, and Ceth and Caleb start to hit it off.
-Rob seems to find a friend, and Severin progresses from nervous anxiety to happy elation upon the arrival of the band.
-Sofia engages in a threesome with a couple (Nick and Leah) she has seen several times before and who appear to meet her prerequisite of "just beginning to experiment sexually" and finally achieves an orgasm, and the blackout affecting New York ends, as does the film.
+Rob starts kissing another patron, and Severin progresses from nervous anxiety to happy elation upon the arrival of the band.
+Sofia engages in a threesome with a couple (Nick and Leah) she has seen several times before and who appear to meet her prerequisite of "just beginning to experiment sexually".
+Sofia finally achieves an orgasm as the blackout ends and power returns to New York.